aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-26-global-install-package.html.md

 *Challenge to the reader*

-Since this is PowerShell you can run filters against it so you could globally install to a sub-set based on a filter of the `Get-Project -All` command.

 **Update: With a tip-off from [David Fowler][5] you can compress the script even more.
 If you want to see the original just check out the gist history.*

+# Installing into a project subset

+Since this is just a powershell script you can also apply filters, so if you have say multiple test projects you do run this:

+    Get-Project -All | where { $_.Name.EndsWith(".Test") } | Install-Package NSubstitute

+Woot!

   [1]: http://nuget.org
   [2]: http://nuget.org/Packages/Packages/Details/log4net-1-2-10